chsshong/capstone-midterm/README.md

 ### COVID-19 Pandemic in 2020
 - Dec 2019 - Coronavirus disease 2019 (COVID-19) official outbreak.
 - Jan 20 2020 - First confirmed case in United States in Washington state.
-- Mar 2 2020 - First two confirmed cases were from two residents of culton County which Atlanta, the capital of Georgia, is under.
+- Mar 2 2020 - First two confirmed cases were from two residents from Fulton County which Atlanta, the capital of Georgia, is under.
 - Mar 15 2020 - Atlanta city-wide state of emergency
 - Mar 23 2020 - Atlanta mayor Bottoms signed a 14-day stay-at-home order to direct all city residents to stay at home except for performing essential tasks
 - Apr 8 2020 - GA Governor Kemp extended the statewide shelter in place order through the end of April